-It is the participant's sole responsibility to take care of all their travel arrangements (including obtaining their parking permit before the tour meeting), and to be on time for the tour.
+It is the participant's sole responsibility to take care of all their travel arrangements, and to be on time for the tour.
 Algonquin Nature Adventures Inc. does not offer travel insurance, therefore, the company does not offer refunds for unexpected events during your journey that prevent you from joining the tour, or any unexpected medical conditions, as well as any flight, bus, train, vehicle delays or cancellations.
 If you travel (especially on a tight schedule), we suggest obtaining travel insurance for your own peace of mind.
 Travel/student/work visas are not Algonquin Nature Adventures responsibility.
 Passports are not necessary to participate in the excursion, however, entering Canada requires a valid passport and visa.
 All participants must sign the proper waivers and health information accurately before participating.
 Your information will be kept private and information is never shared with anyone and stored according to Canadian government regulations overseeing privacy issues.